Paraquat Lawsuit For Parkinson’s Disease

 Only Licensed Applicators Can Use Dangerous Paraquat: Is Paraquat Safe?

-Extreme Paraquat toxicity is well-known where science has linked paraquat to developing Parkinson's disease among agricultural workers and others through a mechanism called oxidative stress, affecting movement (motor symptoms).
+Extreme Paraquat toxicity is well-known, and science has linked Paraquat to developing Parkinson's disease among agricultural workers and others through a mechanism called oxidative stress, affecting movement (motor symptoms).

 As a result, you cannot simply walk into a store and buy Paraquat.
 Instead, it can only be used by specifically licensed applicators trained to apply the substance according to EPA regulations.

-Unfortunately, a study found that those with a specific genetic variation that used Paraquat on crops were at risk of developing Parkinson's disease.
+Unfortunately, a study found that those with a specific genetic variation that used Paraquat on crops could develop Parkinson's disease.

 How Paraquat Dichloride Works

 As a weed killer, Paraquat prevents the electron transfer that all weeds need to live and grow.
 By stopping photosynthesis and destroying cell membranes, Paraquat kills plants.

 The same properties that make Paraquat toxic to plants and animals cause Parkinson's disease in humans, according to studies cited in the bellwether trial cases.